EmelineFavreau/EmelineFavreau.github.io/cv.md

 ### Research positions
 - Since May 2023: Bioinformatician in Rare Diseases in [Prof Chris Wallace's lab](http://chr1swallace.github.io/).
 Handling immuno-deficient patient data and designing analyses for 4 research groups.
     - Statistical analysis of B cell data from immuno-deficient patients in the team of clinical academic [Prof Siobhan Burns](https://www.ucl.ac.uk/infection-immunity/people/professor-siobhan-burns) with [Dr Luiza C. Campos](https://orcid.org/0000-0002-4315-9105).
-    - Mapping thousands of genomes to GRCh38 and calling variants for rare diseases in the team of biostatistician [Dr Ernest Turro](https://labs.icahn.mssm.edu/turrolab/members/).
+    - Mapping thousands of genomes to GRCh38 and calling variants for rare diseases in the team of biostatistician [Dr Ernest Turro](https://labs.icahn.mssm.edu/turrolab/members/) and Daniel Greene.
     - Managing a reliable archiving solution to preserve patient data (flow cytometry, WGS, transcriptomics) for both secure storage and input to R&D.
-    - Calling variants and annotating their effects with VEP in the team of immunologist [Prof Matthew Cook](https://www.cuh.nhs.uk/staff-directory/professor-matthew-cook/), with [Yuwei Hao](https://orcid.org/0000-0003-3932-3686).
+    - Calling variants and annotating their effects with VEP in the team of immunologist [Prof Matthew Cook](https://www.cuh.nhs.uk/staff-directory/professor-matthew-cook/), with Kristy Kwong and [Yuwei Hao](https://orcid.org/0000-0003-3932-3686).
 - Oct 2019 - April 2023: NERC-funded Postdoc in [Seirian Sumner's lab](http://www.sumnerlab.co.uk/the-group/emeline-favreau/).
 Focused on understanding the origins of sociality in the wasps and the bees: comparative transcriptomics and genomics.

 ### Education